-Global urbanization challenges ask for a new attitude towards trees and a new craftmanship that we develop at SYLVA, creating a bridge between landscape architecture and urban forestry.
+Global urbanization challenges ask for a new attitude towards trees and a new craftsmanship that we develop at SYLVA, creating a bridge between landscape architecture and urban forestry.

-As a design office we want to organise a flexible collective of participants in order to make tailor fit solutions for every project.
+As a design practice we want to organise a flexible collective of participants in order to make tailor fit solutions for every project.

 Landscape Architect [M.Sc.]

-Jean-François (1988) is a landscape architect, involved in urban regeneration projects.
+I am a landscape architect involved in urban renewal projects.

-His practice lies at the edge between a fascination for forest ecology systems and artistic experimentations.
+My practice lies at the edge between a fascination for forest ecology systems and artistic experimentation.

-Using various mixed-media techniques, he aims to create speculative landscape designs that visualize what a forest can look like in the public domain.
+Using various mixed-media techniques, I aim to create speculative landscape designs that visualize what a forest can look like in the public domain.

-He graduated from the Amsterdam Academy of Architecture with a Master’s degree in landscape architecture.
-In his graduation project titled ‘Trees First’, he has conducted research into the system and possibilities of the urban forest; focusing on trees in the city as a starting point for better design of public spaces.
+With the project ‘Trees First’, I explore the system and possibilities of the urban forest; focusing on trees in the city as a starting point for better public space design.